Slow Food Festa

 - Private sit-down tastings at Ceretto and Damilano (Barolo), Marchesi di Gresy (Barbaresco), and Medici Ermete (Lambrusco), plus dinner at the Marchesi di Barolo winery

 SLOW FOOD FESTA, which in 2009 was a National Geographic Traveler “Tour of a Lifetime,” brings together slow food in Piedmont and comfort food in Parma.
-We’ve scheduled it to coincide with the Salone del Gusto, a Slow Food festival held every two years in Turin.

 We start in Parma.
 Emila Romagna’s reputation as a food capital goes back to Roman times, when butchers and bakers would proudly display their vocation on grave markers.
 It continued through the Renaissance, when upper-class epicures savored a variety of spiced, cured meats—an expensive delicacy devised by local pork butchers.
 During modern times, Bologna was a forerunner to international food destinations, acting as a magnet for gourmands for much of the past century.
 And no wonder.
 Its cuisine is the very definition of comfort food: slow-cooked ragús, soul-satisfying lasagna, mom-can’t-make-it-better chicken broth for tender tortellini.
 Plus, here’s where you’ll find the real deal in Prosciutto di Parma, crumbly Parmigiano-Reggiano, and aged balsamic vinegar, aka Aceto Balsamico Traditionale di Modena.